-In late March, Dean Xerras, MD, medical director of the MGH Chelsea HealthCare Center, received some troubling news.
+In late March of 2020, Dean Xerras, MD, medical director of the MGH Chelsea HealthCare Center, received some troubling news.
 According to his colleagues in the Massachusetts General Hospital inpatient units, the majority of patients being admitted for treatment for COVID-19 were from communities of color, such as East Boston, Revere and particularly Chelsea — and many of them were arriving already desperately ill.

 “They were young people — mothers and fathers in some cases — and they were getting intubated,” he says.
 For Dr. Xerras, who had been monitoring the new coronavirus with growing concern for weeks, this was an alarming sign.
 “It suggested that they were delaying care because they couldn’t leave their jobs, or they were scared to seek help because they were undocumented.”
 It also suggested a crisis was imminent.

 Within a month, Chelsea had become the state epicenter, with infection rates that surpassed even New York City.
 At the height of the outbreak, nearly one in two Chelsea residents who presented with symptoms tested positive for the virus, according to Dr. Xerras.
-But flash forward a few months, and the numbers tell a different story.
-By the middle of summer, infection rates in Chelsea had dramatically lowered, thanks to the efforts of a coalition of health care professionals from Mass General, working in partnership with municipal leaders, local organizations and public health officials.
+But by the middle of summer, infection rates in Chelsea had dramatically lowered, thanks to the efforts of a coalition of health care professionals from Mass General, working in partnership with municipal leaders, local organizations and public health officials.

-“The COVID-19 crisis in Chelsea was something we should have seen coming, given everything that we knew about the community and how the virus spreads,” says Joseph Betancourt, MD, MPH, vice president and chief equity and inclusion officer at Mass General.
+“The COVID-19 crisis in Chelsea was something we should have seen coming, given everything that we knew about the community and how the virus spreads,” says Joseph Betancourt, MD, MPH, senior vice president for equity and community health at Mass General.
 “Fortunately, we took action quickly, and it showed, as we invested time and energy to make a difference and address these health disparities.”